andrew344c/snakevsnake/README.md

-# **.Snake V Snake**
+# **Snake V Snake**
 ### APCS Final Project

-A twist on the classic snake game, a multiplayer snake game where players compete against each other in various gamemodes.
+A twist on the classic singleplayer snake game, a multiplayer snake game where players compete against each other in various gamemodes.

 ###Project Structure
 The Game components package contain essential to the game itself.
 The GUI package contains the frontend side of the game.